Find this month's constraint.

 Sales handoff rules, if any

-Sample reports or dashboards, if used
+Sample reports or existing dashboards, if used

 Approximate monthly enquiry volume